pm-self-learning/octocat-supply-copilot-exercise/docs/exercise.md

 ### **Building, Running and Debugging the code**

 Refer to [the build docs](./build.md).
-Ensure that the application is running before starting the exercise.
+Ensure that the application is running properly before starting the exercise.

 ### **Exercise: Using Vision and Agent to Generate Cart Functionality**